How to Create Users and User Templates in Windows Server 2008 Active DirectoryBy Gosia Grabowska

 Master Windows Server 2008 Active Directory

-Learn more about Active Directory in Server 2008 with Train Signal’s Windows Server 2008 Active Directory Training.
+Learn more about Active Directory in Server 2008 with Pluralsight’s Windows Server 2008 Active Directory Training.

 Recently updated for the Server 2008 R2 version, the training offers comprehensive coverage of the 70-640 MCTS exam and includes a free Transcender practice exam.

 In addition to the 24 hours of Active Directory training, you also receive a free TCP/IP and Networking Fundamentals course to help you get a firm grasp on the basics before delving into the full course.